Can a Family Member Be Added to a Reverse Mortgage?

 Yes.
 You can remain on title while still being a non-resident of the home.
 You would just not be a borrower on the loan.

 Getting your financial affairs in order is simply a smart idea so that your spouse or heirs will know what to anticipate and how to plan and act accordingly in the event of your passing.
-If your goal is to add a spouse to an existing reverse mortgage so they can continue living in the home, you would need to refinance into a new reverse mortgage in both of your names.
 To ensure peace of mind for both you and your spouse, reach out to your reverse mortgage professional sooner rather than later.

 If I add my spouse to the title of my home, on which I have an existing reverse mortgage, can my spouse remain in the home after my death?